Phone Number(▒▒▒) ▒▒▒- ▒▒ 74

 Reuben's words stopped and our singing began, and when our singing stopped Jordon Hall rose in a standing ovation.
 It's was a moment I'll never forget, a Dec 14 moment, a day I'll never forget.
 I don't remember Reuben's exact words, and yet, I can rebuild what he said as the thought and the moment will never leave me.

 And now one day and four months later, in the middle of the month, on a day we celebrate our Patriot's, a holiday, a holy day, here in Massachusetts, in my city, my hometown, on the 17th century streets, streets I've walked countless times, there's more sudden senseless death.

 This time let's not use this sacred time as an excuse to start wars-for-profit.
 Here in Massachusetts we have the will to change our sadness, our loss, out anger into a social movement.
 Let us begin, and let us begin by singing, singing Hallelujahs.

 MY CAREER & INTERESTS

 I'm a retired professor of Management and Accounting, Massasoit Community College.
 Currently traveling, writing, acting.
 Member of Stage Source, Boston Casting, Boston Gay Men's Chorus.
 Model for Life Drawing in Boston's SoWa studios, Tom Oulette, Ed Barron.
 Own and manage apartments in my Boston Town House.
 Recently spent 9 months in Buenos Aires, a year in France to improve my French, 10 days on the FRAM touring Antarctica, 5 days on the INCA TRAIL from Olantetambo to Machu Picchu.
-FB page Edward LeMay
+(SENSITIVE CONTENTS HIDDEN) page Edward LeMay